BehindTheMusicTree/audiometa/CONTRIBUTING.md

 - ✅ Public API changes are documented
 - ✅ Breaking changes are clearly marked and documented
 - ✅ Examples and usage are updated if needed
+- ✅ Update CONTRIBUTING.md if changing development workflow (contributors may update CONTRIBUTING.md in exceptional cases, e.g., when adding hooks for new features in other languages)

 **4. Compatibility Verification**